Robbie-Cook/mangiarbene-jekyll/_posts/19-08-21-jekyll-api-endpoint-demo.md

 ## Using the API in React

-Hosting the Jekyll website – which includes the API endpoints – on either GitHub or CloudCannon makes it easy to change the content en see how this is in sync with the OPA that consumes the content, in this demo developed in React:
+Hosting the Jekyll website – which includes the API endpoints – on either GitHub or CloudCannon makes it easy to change the content en see how this is in sync with the SPA that consumes the content, in this demo developed in React:

 <a href="https://api.roozen.nl" target="_blank" rel="noopener noreferrer">
 https://api.roozen.nl